CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Authenticate user with password (event-based)

 **What**: Event-based user authentication<br>
 **Scenario**: You are designing a chat app with single sign-on.
 If a user has not signed into the app for days (or other rules-based logic), you want your app to ensure that a login screen is redisplayed.
-The following method is a listener that sits on the MAG.
+**Description**: The following method is a listener that sits on the MAG.
 When tokens have expired for the API, the MAG returns an error, triggering the SDK to display the login screen for user reauthentication.</br>

 ```c#